-Location: 45 minutes north east of Las Vegas.
+Location: 45 minutes away from Las Vegas.

 Length of the hikes: 2-3 miles each (check with Alltrails to be safe).

-Length of the hike: 4-5 miles.
+Length of the hike: 3-4 miles.

-5) 4 hikes at Zion National Park:
+6) Hiking trails at Zion National Park:

 Location: 2-3 hours North East of Las Vegas.